OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 	<group gid="sdcard_rw" />
 </permission>
 ```
-An important aspect of Android security is that all apps have the same level of privileges: both native and third-party apps are built on the same APIs and are run in similar environments.
-All apps are not executed as 'root', but with the user level of privileges.
+An important aspect of Android security is that all apps have the same level of privileges.
+Both native and third-party apps are built on the same APIs and run in similar environments.
+Apps are not executed at 'root' instead they hold user level privileges.
 This restricts the actions apps can perform as well as access to some parts of the file system.
 In order to be able to execute an app with 'root' privileges (inject packets in a network, run interpreters like Python etc.) mobiles need to be rooted.

 ##### Zygote

 When booting Android, a process called `Zygote` starts up at init<sup>[10]</sup>.
-This is a system service and is used to launch apps.
+This is a system service used to launch apps.
 Zygote opens up a socket in /dev/socket/zygote and listens on it for requests to start new applications. `Zygote` is an already initialized process and contains all the core libraries that are needed by any app.
-When the socket receives a request a new app starts on Android by forking the Zygote process and the app specific code is loaded and executed.
+When the socket receives a request, a new app starts on Android by forking the Zygote process and the app specific code is loaded and executed.

 #### The App Sandbox

-Apps are executed in the Android Application Sandbox that enforces isolation of app data and code execution from other apps on the device, that adds an additional layer of security.
+Apps are executed in the Android Application Sandbox thus enforcing isolation of app data and code execution from other apps on the device.
+This adds an additional layer of security.

 When installing a new app (From Google Play Store or External Sources), a new folder is created in the filesystem in the path `/data/data/<package name>`.
 This folder is going to be the private data folder for that particular app.

-Since every app has its own unique Id, Android separates app data folders configuring the mode to _read_ and _write_ only to the owner of the app.
+Since every app has its own unique Id, Android separates app data folders configuring the mode _read_ and _write_ only to the owner of the app.

 ![Sandbox](Images/Chapters/0x05a/Selection_003.png)